s-frei/TrackSearch/README.md

 ## What is it ?

-TrackSearch is to search for track metadata on different sources, like Youtube and SoundCloud for now and to expose the URL of the underlying audio stream in the highest resolution.
+TrackSearch is for searching track metadata on different sources, like Youtube and SoundCloud for now and to expose the URL of the underlying audio stream in the highest resolution.
 That offers the possibility to hand them over to other programs which are able to process them, like [VLC](https://www.videolan.org/vlc/), or Firefox which can display the audio directly for example.